 - Individuals being evaluated for high stress or high-risk jobs.

 The completed FFDE synthesizes and integrates the information obtained from all available sources.
-The purpose of a FFDE is to provide a professional psychiatric opinion concerning the diagnosis, etiology and presence or absence of functional limitations in the evaluee.
+The purpose of a Fitness-for-Duty Examination to provide a professional psychiatric opinion concerning the diagnosis, etiology, and presence or absence of functional limitations in the evaluee.
 It concludes with an opinion of whether the evaluee is able to safely and effectively perform the essential functions of their job.
-The FFDE report should be comprehensive and address the client’s specific referral questions in clear language understandable to the non-mental health professional using the available data to substantiate the logical conclusions in a fair, accurate, and legally defensible manner.
+The Fitness-for-Duty Examination report should be comprehensive and address the client’s specific referral questions in clear language understandable to the non-mental health professional using the available data to substantiate the logical conclusions in a fair, accurate, and legally defensible manner.